Policy 5409 - Identity Theft Prevention

 - Determining no response is warranted under the particular circumstances.

 In all situations where it is determined that a Red Flag has been positively identified, the Department Head or Dean shall document the discovery of the Red Flag, the inquiry of the Red Flag, and any specific actions taken to mitigate an actual identity theft discovered.
-This information should be forwarded to the Information Security Committee through the Office of the Assistant Vice President for Finance and Comptroller for review and documentation of the event.
+This information should be forwarded to the Information Security Committee through the Office of the Associate Vice President for Finance and Comptroller for review and documentation of the event.

 The University will take the following steps with respect to its internal operating procedures to prevent the likelihood of identity theft occurring with respect to covered accounts: